kaby76/Antlr4BuildTasks/Readme.md

 **You shouldn't use Harwell's packages any more if you want to use ANTLR 4.7 and above.**

 ### New Approach
-The requirements for Antlr4BuildTasks is simple, but very profound: ***require nothing, download everything.***

 Antlr4BuildTasks is a third-party set of build rules [published in Nuget](https://www.nuget.org/packages/Antlr4BuildTasks/) as a package for builds of C# projects containing Antlr4 grammars,